About

 Immunological study

-An immunology study is being carried out in 6 countries (DRC, Ethiopia, Ghana, Kenya, Mozambique, and Sudan) to analyse whether the treatments tested in the clinical trial in patients with mild to moderate COVID-19 alter the strength or duration of immune responses to SARS-CoV-2.
-The researchers will study antibodies and T-lymphocytes and compare the immune responses of symptomatic and asymptomatic patients.
-The study is co-led by ISGlobal and the Institute of Tropical Medicine (ITM) in Antwerp (Belgium).
+An immunology study carried out in 6 countries (DRC, Ethiopia, Ghana, Kenya, Mozambique, and Sudan) to analyse whether the treatments tested in the clinical trial in patients with mild to moderate COVID-19 alter the strength or duration of immune responses to SARS-CoV-2.
+The researchers studied antibodies and T-lymphocytes and compared the immune responses of symptomatic and asymptomatic patients.
+The study was co-led by ISGlobal and the Institute of Tropical Medicine (ITM) in Antwerp (Belgium).

 Epidemiological study

-An epidemiological study will also be carried out within the framework of the project to understand the factors affecting transmission of SARS-CoV-2 in households of SARS-CoV-2 patients in Sub-Saharan Africa.
-The study is led by ITM and is being conducted in Ghana, Kenya, Mozambique, and Ethiopia.
+An epidemiological study carried out to understand the factors affecting transmission of SARS-CoV-2 in households of SARS-CoV-2 patients in Sub-Saharan Africa.
+The study was led by ITM and conducted in Ghana, Kenya, Mozambique, and Ethiopia.

-In collaboration with FIND, these countries will also evaluate the sensitivity and specificity of an Ag-RDT compared to PCR in persons with symptomatic (mild/moderate) and asymptomatic COVID-19 illness.
+In collaboration with FIND, these countries also evaluated the sensitivity and specificity of an Ag-RDT compared to PCR in persons with symptomatic (mild/moderate) and asymptomatic COVID-19 illness.

 ANTICOV is registered at the Pan African Clinical Trials Registry (PACTR) Study ID: PACTR202006537901307